jeffbass/yin-yang-ranch/README.rst

   webcams and various OpenCV techniques for image rotation, threshholding, dilation, differencing and motion detection.
   See `imagenode: Capture and Send Images and Sensor Data. <https://github.com/jeffbass/imagenode>`_
-- **imagezmq**: Python classes that transport OpenCV images from imagenodes to imagehubs.
+- **imageZMQ**: Python classes that transport OpenCV images from imagenodes to imagehubs.
   See `imagezmq: Transporting OpenCV images. <https://github.com/jeffbass/imagezmq>`_
 - **imagehub**: Python programs that gather images and sensor data from multiple